roscopeco/jasm/docs/cookbook.md

 >
 > If you don't do this, then the more generic handlers will always be used by the JVM.

+When you use `try`/`catch` blocks, JASM will generate a bunch of labels and `goto` instructions under the hood for you.
+If you don't want this, then you should use the `exception` statement and manage the flow manually with labels.

 #### Static initializers